-Pi Network Soars Amid Crypto Market Stirrings: Can It Make You a Millionaire? - YaNoticias
+Pi Network Soars Amid Crypto Market Stirrings: Can It Make You a Millionaire? - YANoticias

 Real-World Use Cases

-Though still in development, Pi aims to operate as a user-friendly ecosystem, potentially facilitating transactions, contracts, and decentralized applications.
-The centralized distributed model, where transactions occur without intermediaries, presents opportunities for broad applications if adoption increases.
+Though still in development, Pi aims to operate as a user-friendly ecosystem, potentially facilitating transactions, contracts, and decentralised applications.
+The centralised distributed model, where transactions occur without intermediaries, presents opportunities for broad applications if adoption increases.

 Security & Sustainability